linyu3294/cs5007-small-system-repo/Assignment1_ShellScript_Assembly/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Yu Lin
 - How many hours did it take you to complete this assignment?
+40
 - Did you collaborate with any other students/TAs/Professors?
 - Did you use any external resources?
 (Cite them below)

-  - tbd
-  - tbd
+    Please Read Following Citation!!!!!!
+    Citation - For this assignment, I recieved a lot of help from a coworker of mine who is an absolute wiz at shell script.
+    Co-author Name and contact: Robert Strohmenger <rstrohmenger@plymouthrock.com>
+    Organization: Plymouth Rock

 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?